udata setup instructions

 You can see API endpoints by going to http://dev.local:7000/api/1/ in your browser.

-Workers are required for tasks to execute (search indexation, etc.).
+Workers are required to execute tasks (search indexation, etc.).

 inv work